synonymdev/slashtags/packages/auth/README.md

 # SlashAuth

-SlashAuth is a Slashtags [protocol](../slashtag/README.md#slashprotocol) for authenticating over a Slashtags connection.
+SlashAuth is a Slashtags [protocol](../slashtag/README.md#slashprotocol) for authorization over a Slashtag's connection.

 Once authentication is done both sides share a private encrypted [drives](../drive) dedicated to each other, and can exchange data over, as an asynchronous communication channel.